Last updated: April 24, 2026

 Data Retention and Sharing

 AECCS does not retain browsing data after the popup closes, does not share browsing data with any third party, and does not sell personal information.
-Because the extension does not transmit browsing data off-device, there is no server-side account system, no cloud storage, and no data broker access.
+The only persistent item is the optional browsing-setup profile you choose to save locally in the extension.
+Because AECCS does not transmit browsing data off-device, there is no server-side account system, no cloud storage, and no data broker access.

 Academic Context